Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Model Formulations

 \subsection{IP-2}

 We now consider the general case of arbitrary values for $p$.
 As noted, the adversarial problem $\phi(\pmb{x})$ can be solved in polynomial time by packing items with smallest weight first.
-Therefore, one way to approach the adversarial problem is to assume without loss of generality that items are sorted by their weights ($w_i$) in non-decreasing order.
-We introduce variables $\lambda_k\in\{0,1\}$ for all $k\in[n]$, where $\lambda_k$ is active if and only if we attack the first $k$ items (note that the case $k=0$ can be ignored, as we can always attack at least one item, due to each $w_i$ being not larger than $B$).
+Therefore, we introduce variables $\lambda_k\in\{0,1\}$ for all $k\in[n]$, where $\lambda_k$ is active if and only if we attack the first $k$ items (note that the case $k=0$ can be ignored, as we can always attack at least one item, due to each $w_i$ being not larger than $B$).
 An attack only incurs costs on the interdiction budget if $x_i=1$.
 Hence, we obtain the following integer program:

 By Constraint~\eqref{phi-2-3}, we can only choose one of the candidate attacks represented by $\lambda_k$.
 Due to Constraint~\eqref{phi-2-2}, we cannot use attack $\lambda_k$ if $\sum_{i\in[k]} w_ix_i > B$.
 It is easy to see that we can relax the integrality constraints of $\lambda_k$, which gives an LP formulation for $\phi(\pmb{x})$.
-By using linear programming duality, we thus can obtain the formulation for the robust problem under knapsack uncertainty:
+By using linear programming duality, we thus can obtain the formulation for the robust problem under budgeted interdiction uncertainty:

 This formulation is nonlinear due to the products $(w_i \alpha_k - 1) x_i$.
 As $\pmb{x}$ is binary, we can linearize the model using $\mu_{ik} = \alpha_k x_i$ for all $k\in[n]$, $i\in[k]$ as follows: